AliNooner/frontend-mod-1-prework/section1/README.md

 > 👩‍💻 PAUSE here, and complete the exercises in `concatenation.js`

 ### Interpolation
 In addition to concatenation, you may also have seen interpolation used to inject values into strings!
 One benefit of interpolation is that it can be easier to read in longer strings and don't require concatenating separate strings together.

 Interpolation requires slightly different syntax to inject values into a string.
 Follow the below formula to utilize interpolation:
 1. Use the backtick (same key as the `~`, or the key to the left of the `1` key on a mac) to wrap your entire string
 2. Any values that you want to add in, use the following syntax - `${variable_name}` to properly wrap these values

-Take a look at these two sentences, one using concatenatoion, the other using interpolation.
+Take a look at these two sentences, one using concatenation, the other using interpolation.

 ```JavaScript
 var quantity = 12;